-1) To understand the educator’s role in supporting and accommodating students who have special learning needs arising from exposure to stress, trauma, or violence in their lives
+1) Understand the educator’s role in supporting and accommodating students who have special learning needs arising from exposure to stress, trauma, or violence in their lives

-11) To explore violence prevention resources and curricula
+12) Know how to explore violence prevention resources and curricula

 This course is designed to help classroom teachers, school counselors and other educational personnel gain strategies to reach and teach students who have been affected by stress, trauma and/or violence.
 Participants will learn the signs and symptoms of stress and trauma.
 Participants will explore how stress, violence and trauma affect a student’s learning, cognitive brain development and social-emotional development.
 The short- and long-term consequences of being exposed to stress, trauma or violence, as well as the social and family causes, will be reviewed.
 Participants will learn the dynamics of domestic violence and community violence.
 The educator’s role in the intervention and prevention of violence will be discussed.